chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/federated-single-sign-on/oidc/index.md

 - Client ID
 - Client Secret

-Also, please let us know which **email domain(s)** to enable SSO for.
+Also, please let us know which **email domain(s)** to enable the FSSO for.
-Authenticating users that provide an email address in one of these domains will be redirected to your IDP.
+After specifying an email address in one of these domains, users will be redirected to your IDP.

+!!!
+Tip "Test domain"
+	Ideally we first test the FSSO using a different domain.
+    This avoids breaking authentication for your users already using GraFx, if the FSSO configuration needs more tweaking.

 ## Get in touch!